alexeev-prog/sleaf-llvm/README.md

 ## 🚀 Technical Overview
 SLEAF is a statically-typed systems programming language designed for performance-critical applications.
-Built on LLVM 19, it combines low-level memory control with expressive S-expression syntax.
+Built on LLVM 19, it combines low-level memory control with expressive classic C-based-syntax.

 ## 📦 Installation & Usage